Linearizability of flows by embeddings: Introduction

-Our first set of results (\S\ref{subsec:cpct-smooth-case}) concern the case that $\st$ is a compact smooth invariant manifold.
+Our first set of results (\S\ref{subsec:cpct-smooth-case}) concern the case that $\st$ is a compact $C^{k\geq 1}$ invariant manifold.
 (This includes the case $\st=M$ if $M$ is compact.)
-Our main result for this case is Theorem~\ref{th:smooth-compact}, which asserts that $(\st,\Phi)$ is linearizable by a smooth embedding if and only if $\Phi$ is a $1$-parameter subgroup of a smooth Lie group action of a torus on $\st$.
+Our main result for this case is Theorem~\ref{th:smooth-compact}, which asserts that $(\st,\Phi)$ is linearizable by a $C^k$ embedding if and only if $\Phi$ is a ``$1$-parameter subgroup'' (\S \ref{sec:results}) of a $C^k$ Lie group action of a torus on $\st$.
 Examples include the familiar cases that $\st$ is an equilibrium, periodic orbit, or quasiperiodic invariant torus, but we give other examples in which $\st$ is a sphere, Klein bottle, or real projective plane with isolated equilibria (Examples~\ref{ex:basic-tori}, \ref{ex:sphere}, \ref{ex:klein}, \ref{ex:rp2}).
-In fact, there seems to be confusion in the literature regarding linearizability in the presence of isolated equilibria, so we also give related \emph{necessary} conditions for linearizability of $(\st,\Phi)$ in Proposition~\ref{prop:hopf} and its corollaries.
-For example, if $\st$ is odd-dimensional and $\Phi$ has at least one isolated equilibrium, then $(\st,\Phi)$ is not linearizable by a smooth embedding (Corollary~\ref{co:odd-isolated-no-embed}), and if $\dim(\st)=2$ and all equilibria of $\Phi$ are isolated, then $(\st,\Phi)$ cannot be linearized by a smooth embedding unless $\st$ is diffeomorphic to either the $2$-torus, the $2$-sphere, the Klein bottle, or the real projective plane (Corollary~\ref{co:surfaces}).
-We also give a \emph{sufficient} condition for linearizability of $(\st,\Phi)$ in Proposition~\ref{prop:recog}.
+In fact, there seems to be confusion in the literature regarding linearizability by embeddings in the presence of isolated equilibria, so we also give related \emph{necessary} conditions for linearizability of $(\st,\Phi)$ in Proposition~\ref{prop:hopf} and its corollaries.
+For example, if $\st$ is odd-dimensional and $\Phi$ has at least one isolated equilibrium, then $(\st,\Phi)$ is not linearizable by a $C^1$ embedding (Corollary~\ref{co:odd-isolated-no-embed}), and if $\dim \st=2$ and all equilibria of $\Phi$ are isolated, then $(\st,\Phi)$ cannot be linearized by a $C^1$ embedding unless $\st$ is diffeomorphic to either the $2$-torus, the $2$-sphere, the Klein bottle, or the real projective plane (Corollary~\ref{co:surfaces}).
+We also give a separate \emph{sufficient} condition for linearizability of $(\st,\Phi)$ by a $C^k$ embedding in Proposition~\ref{prop:recog}.

-Our second set of results (\S\ref{subsec:cpct-continuous-case}) concern the case that $\st$ is a compact invariant set that might not be a manifold.
-Our main result for this case is Theorem~\ref{th:cont-compact}, which asserts that $(\st,\Phi)$ is linearizable by a topological embedding if and only if $\Phi$ is a $1$-parameter subgroup of a continuous torus action on $\st$ that is not too pathological (has finitely many orbit types).
-For this case we also give an alternative characterization in Proposition~\ref{prop:pinched}: $(\st,\Phi)$ is linearizable by a topological embedding if and only if $(\st,\Phi)$ is topologically conjugate to a ``quasiperiodic pinched torus family,'' depicted in Figure~\ref{fig:pinched-torus-families}.
+Our second main result (Theorem~\ref{th:cont-compact}) concerns the case that $\st$ is a compact invariant set (not assumed to be a manifold).
+It asserts that $(\st,\Phi)$ is linearizable by a $C^0$ embedding if and only if $\Phi$ is a $1$-parameter subgroup of a $C^0$ torus action that is not too pathological (has finitely many ``orbit types'').
+For example, all flows shown in Figure~\ref{fig:c0-linearizable} are linearizable by $C^0$ embeddings.